What is Todd Chrisley's net worth and Salary?

 In their trial it was revealed that IRS agents took notice that the Chrisleys spent thousands of dollars on electronics during an episode of their reality show.
 At the same time, these very same Chrisleys were pleading poverty to the IRS.

 Todd and Julie claimed in a social media post that the illegal acts were performed by a former "trusted employee" who stole from the family and carried out the crimes without their knowledge.
 They were forced to appear in court and post $100,000 in unsecured appearance bonds.
-They were also ordered to restrict their travel to Atlanta and California only if they are taping their TV show.
+They were also ordered to restrict their travel to Atlanta and California only if they were taping their TV show.

-In February 2022 a new indictment was filed.
+In February 2022, a new indictment was filed.
 In addition to the previously-mentioned charges of submitting fake documents when applying for loans, the indictment further accused the couple of using a film production company to hide $2 million worth of unpaid taxes owed to the IRS.
-That $2 million tax bill was allegedly related to earnings from their TV show which the couple allegedly hid in a production company they controlled called 7C's Productions.
+That $2 million tax bill was allegedly related to earnings from their TV show, which the couple allegedly hid in a production company they controlled called 7C's Productions.

-In this updated indictment, Todd and Julie were both charged with one count of conspiracy to commit bank fraud, one count of conspiracy to defraud the United States, one count of tax fraud and FIVE counts of bank fraud.
+In this updated indictment, Todd and Julie were both charged with one count of conspiracy to commit bank fraud, one count of conspiracy to defraud the United States, one count of tax fraud, and FIVE counts of bank fraud.
 They have pleaded not guilty.

 Their Federal criminal trial began in May 2022.
-They were convicted in June 2022 and in November 2022 Todd and Julie were sentenced to 12 and 7 years in prison, respectively.
+They were convicted in June 2022, and in November 2022, Todd and Julie were sentenced to 12 and 7 years in prison, respectively.

 Bankruptcy Case

 Todd Chrisley was also at one point ensnared in a $45 million bankruptcy case involving his real estate empire.
-In a court proceeding, a trustee in the bankruptcy case claimed that Todd hid millions of dollars worth of assets in his wife's name.
+In a court proceeding, a trustee in the bankruptcy case claimed that Todd hid millions of dollars' worth of assets in his wife's name.
 Chrisley's lawyer denied these allegations.

 Todd Chrisley first filed for bankruptcy in 2012, at which point he claimed to have $4.2 million in assets and $50 million worth of debt.
-In the same filing, Todd claimed to only have $100 in cash and $55 in his checking account.
+In the same filing, Todd claimed only to have $100 in cash and $55 in his checking account.

 Chrisley Asset Management filed for corporate bankruptcy in 2013.
 His mortgage on the Atlanta mansion totaled $12 million and Todd reported nearly $600,000 in IRS late fees, debts, and penalties.